Every Christmas, many gifts are given and received. You can write Christmas thank you notes to share your gratitude and appreciation.

 #1 Thank you for sending us some Christmas cash.
 We will be putting it towards a new microwave.
 As you know, we’ve been without one for quite a while now and look forward to the convenience of having one again.
 We are excited to see you soon at the family Christmas party!

 #3 Thanks for the Christmas money.
-I am not sure what I will do with it yet, but I appreciate having a little extra cash in my pocket.
-Perhaps, I will get a book or many of my favorite cups of coffee from Starbucks.
+I am unsure what I will do with it yet, but I appreciate having a little extra cash in my pocket.
+Perhaps I will get a book or many of my favorite cups of coffee from Starbucks.

 Thank You for the Christmas Gift Card Messages